 - Be appealing and attractive to students and served in a clean and pleasant setting. - Meet, at a minimum, the nutrition requirements established by state and federal regulations for portion size and nutritional value as detailed by the National School Lunch Program and the Ohio Department of Education. - Include a variety of foods from the 5 food groups: fruits, vegetables, whole grains, dairy, and protein. - Include fat-free and low-fat milk with school lunch and available for purchase for those students bringing lunch from home. - Be offered (not served) to students.
-Students must choose a meal representing at least 3 food groups and must include at least one fruit (1⁄2 cup) or one vegetable (3⁄4 cup).
+Students must choose a meal representing at least 3 food groups and must include at least one fruit (1/2 cup) or one vegetable (3/4 cup).
 This requirement applies to a tray lunch and a salad bar lunch. - Be periodically reviewed by a survey of parents and students. - Include access to drinking water during lunch for all students.
-Students are encouraged to have capped water bottles for hydration throughout the day. - Not allow student access to vending machine beverages. - Include classroom snack breaks when determined appropriate by teacher based on lunch schedule.
+Students are encouraged to have capped water bottles filled at the hydration stations throughout the day. - Include classroom snack breaks when determined appropriate by teacher based on lunch schedule.
 Parents will be educated and encouraged to send healthy snacks to school.